About Us – Private School in Reston, Virginia

 Reston Montessori School was established in 1986.
-It is an American Montessori Society Full Member school.
+It is an American Montessori Society Full Member private school in Reston, Virginia.
 The school grew from one primary classroom to serving students from age 3 months to 12 years.
 As the oldest Montessori school in Reston serves the Reston community and much of its surrounding area.

 RMS has one Infant classroom (3 months to 18 months), three Pre-Primary classrooms (18 months to 3 years), four Primary classrooms ( 3 years to 6 years), one Lower Elementary classroom ( 6 years to 9 years) and one Upper Elementary classroom (9 years to 12years).